remotion-dev/remotion/packages/docs/docs/lambda/serverlesslambdasetup.md

 :::warning
 Don't allow the lambda function to be called by an `unauthenticated` user.
+And the lambda function uses CDK 2 which is actively on development which may break in the future.
 :::warn

 ### Next Steps
-- Customize the lambda [`function`](https://github.com/remotion-dev/remotion/tree/main/packages/example-lambda/src/render-function/index.ts) so that the rendered video will be moved to another directory.
+- Customize the lambda [`function`](https://github.com/alexfernandez803/example-lambda/blob/main/src/render-function/index.ts) so that the rendered video will be moved to another directory.
-- Try assigning the remotion [role](/docs/lambda/lambda-role-permissions#1--create-role-policy) via CDK [`code`](https://github.com/remotion-dev/remotion/tree/main/packages/example-lambda/lib/remotion-cdk-starter-stack.ts).
+- Try assigning the remotion [role](/docs/lambda/lambda-role-permissions#1--create-role-policy) via CDK [`code`](https://github.com/alexfernandez803/example-lambda/blob/main/lib/remotion-cdk-starter-stack.ts).
 - Add request parameters to the lambda function as input parameters for[`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda).

 ## See also